yufenwang82/Coursera-getting-and-cleaning-data-project/README.md

 ## 2. The "codebook" pdf enclosed all the function and explaination about how I did the cleanning and analysis

-## 3. The final out put is saved as csv named"getting and cleanning data project-tidy data"
+## 3. The final out put is saved as txt named"tidydata.txt"